 - Allowing each spouse to keep his or her own retirement savings;

 - Allowing one spouse to keep his or her entire retirement account in exchange for giving up other marital assets of substantially equal value; or,

 - Allowing one spouse to “buy out” the other spouse’s interest in the “marital property” component of the first spouse’s retirement.

-Ultimately, you will need to decide which option best serves your long-term financial goals, and you will need to work with your divorce attorney to develop a strategy for pursuing this option during your divorce.
+Ultimately, you will need to decide which option best serves your long-term financial goals, and you will need to work with your Lake County divorce lawyer to develop a strategy for pursuing this option during your divorce.

 4. What about Social Security and Other Government Benefits?

 Finally, when discussing retirement accounts, it is worth touching on Social Security, Supplemental Security Income (SSI), and other government benefits.
 As a general rule, these benefits are not considered “assets,” and therefore they are not subject to distribution in a divorce (although payments collected prior to your divorce will generally qualify as “marital property”).
 In some cases, divorced individuals will be eligible to collect Social Security and other benefits based on their former spouses’ eligibility; however, as someone who is eligible to collect benefits, the fact that you are divorced generally will not impact your eligibility.

 Contact Gurnee & Lake County, IL Divorce Attorney Deanna J. Bowen

 If you would like to learn more about your options for protecting your retirement savings during your divorce, we encourage you to get in touch.
 To request an appointment with Lake County, IL divorce attorney Deanna J. Bowen, please call 847-623-4002 or inquire online today.